 Centre for Ergonomics and Human Factors

-La Trobe University's Centre for Ergonomics and Human Factors is located in the School of Psychology and Public Health.
+La Trobe University's Centre for Ergonomics and Human Factors (CEHF) is located in the School of Psychology and Public Health.
 The Centre was established in 1987 at the Lincoln Institute of Health Sciences.

 Since 2006 CEHF has been a member (under designation) of the World Health Organisation network of Collaborating Centres in Occupational Health, under the expanded title: Centre for Research and Teaching in Occupational Ergonomics, Health & Safety.